Which of the following best describes the main difference between... | Channels for Pearson+

 1

-Step 1: Understand the concept of ecological succession.
-Ecological succession is the process by which ecosystems change and develop over time.
-It can be categorized into two types: primary succession and secondary succession.
+Understand the concept of ecological succession: Ecological succession is the process by which ecosystems change and develop over time.
+It can be categorized into primary and secondary succession.

-Step 2: Define primary succession.
-Primary succession occurs in areas where there was previously no soil or life, such as newly formed volcanic lava flows or areas exposed by retreating glaciers.
-It begins with pioneer species, like lichens and mosses, that can colonize bare surfaces and contribute to soil formation.
+Define primary succession: Primary succession occurs in areas where no soil exists initially, such as newly formed volcanic lava flows or areas exposed by retreating glaciers.
+The process begins with pioneer species, like lichens and mosses, which can colonize bare rock and contribute to soil formation.

-Step 4: Compare the two types of succession.
-The main difference is that primary succession starts from bare surfaces without soil, while secondary succession starts in areas where soil is already present.
-This distinction is crucial for understanding the recovery process of ecosystems.
+Compare the two types of succession: The main difference is that primary succession starts on surfaces without soil, requiring the formation of soil over time, while secondary succession starts in areas where soil is already present, allowing plants and animals to recolonize more quickly.

-Step 5: Evaluate the options provided in the problem.
-Based on the definitions and comparison, identify the correct description of the main difference between primary and secondary succession.
-Eliminate incorrect options by checking if they align with the scientific definitions of these processes.
+Apply the definitions to the options provided: Evaluate each option based on the definitions of primary and secondary succession.
+The correct answer is the one that accurately describes the distinction between the two processes, which is that primary succession occurs on newly formed or exposed surfaces without soil, while secondary succession occurs in areas with existing soil after a disturbance.

 Watch next